glitchub/pionic/README.md

 Pionic provides:

+    DNS proxy, and resolves 'pioinc.server', returning its own LAN address.

-    NAT translation from the DUT to the server.
-Port 61080 is forwarded to factory server port 80, and 61443 is forwarded to factory server port 443, the DUT only has to know the IP address of the pionic device.
+    NAT translation from the DUT to the factory server.
+Port 61080 is forwarded to factory server port 80, and 61443 is forwarded to factory server port 443.

     If enabled, the beacon server is started on the DUT interface, this transmits "beacon ethernet packets.
 The DUT listens for beacons during